Two Types of Essays

 - Example of a specific guiding idea: During the summer of my thirteenth year, I developed a passion for British Romantic poetry due to its celebration of nature.
 Note: This makes clear what the writer’s main idea is.
 It is also likely to make the reader want to read on.

 - Example of a vague guiding idea: During the summer of my thirteenth year, I learned that there are a lot of good things about Romantic poetry.
 Note: The words “good things” are too vague to give the reader a clear understanding of the writer’s main point.
-The vague terms may also make the statement a little boring for the reader and may not entice him or her to read on.
+The vague terms may also make the statement a little boring for the reader and may not entice them to read on.

 - Simple to support.
 In other words, if it is presented unclearly, vaguely, or in an overly complex way, it will be very difficult to back it up effectively in the rest of the essay.